 There are currently open NASW-NM Board positions.
-If you are interested, email email@example.com.
+If you are interested, email a resume and brief statement of interest to email@example.com.

 OPEN REGIONAL REPRESENTATIVE SEATS: